flutter/website/src/docs/development/platform-integration/ios-app-clip.md

 ### Option 2 - Customize Flutter launch for App Clip

-In this case, do not delete everything in [Step 3](#step-3).
-Use the scaffolding and the [iOS add-to-app APIs] to do a custom launch of Flutter, such as to show a [custom Flutter route][].
+In this case, do not delete everything listed in [Step 3](#step-3).
+Instead, use the scaffolding and the [iOS add-to-app APIs] to perform a custom launch of Flutter.
+For example to show a [custom Flutter route][].

 ## Step 6 - Add App Clip associated domains

 This is a standard step for App Clip development.
-See [official Apple documentation][].
+See the [official Apple documentation][].

-### 6.1
+**6.1**

 Open the `<app clip target>.entitlements` file.
 Add an `Associated Domains` Array type.
 Add a row to the array with `appclips:<your bundle id>`.